 The Blattnerphone was an intimidating device which recorded sound onto sharp-edged steel tape either 3mm or 6mm wide.
 The tape moved briskly at 1.5 meters a second between reels which could weigh around 20 kg when fully wound.
 Errant reels which fell off the Blattnerphone's heavy iron frame and rolled away were reputedly capable of smashing through partition walls.

 The hazards posed to the operator by a flailing, broken tape meant that the Blattnerphone had to be worked by remote control.
 Editing was done by means of soldering or spot-welding.
 The sound quality was sufficiently good for broadcast speech.
-One of the more familiar examples of a Blattnerphone speech recording is Neville Chamberlain's broadcast at the outbreak of the Second World War:
+A familiar example of a Blattnerphone speech recording is Neville Chamberlain's broadcast at the outbreak of the Second World War.

 New disc-cutting machines supplied by the MSS Recording Company in the early 1930s were lighter than their predecessors and lacked the peculiar dangers of the Blattnerphone.
 They were also transportable, although the BBC had no suitable vehicles when Lawrence Gilliam began recording 'Opping 'Oliday in 1934.
 He overcame this problem by hiring a recording van from a record company.